Cambodia Travel Diaries

 You can’t come to Cambodia and not visit the Angkor Archaeological park, the home to the Khmer Empire during the 9th and 15th centuries.
 Considered by many as one of the New 7 Wonders of the World, it spans over 400 square kilometres and consists of scores of temples, impressive monuments, a number of different ancient urban plans, large reservoirs, hydraulic structures and communication routes, Angkor hints at an exceptional civilization.
 To think that 6-12 centuries ago they had such complex water management systems and yet in the 21st century there are over 4 million of people in Cambodia without access to clean water!

 To attempt to do justice to what lay ahead of us we decided to book a photography tour.
-More often than not I write on these updates the fact that none of our photos do justice to the beauty or the magnificence of a location; we wanted to change it this time, however, I’m afraid I need to write the same again.
-Yes, we got some amazing photos, photos we would never have got without the help from Darren, however no photo does justice to the sheer scale of each of the temples.
+More often than not I write in these updates the fact that none of our photos do justice to the beauty or the magnificence of a location; we wanted to change it this time, however, I’m afraid I need to write the same again.
+Yes, we got some amazing photos, photos we would never have got without the help from Darren, our instructor, however no photo does justice to the sheer scale of each of the temples.
 What we did manage as part of this tour however was to capture through the lens some of the intricate details carved in the walls; the small-scale beauty, the play of the light.
 If you want to see the full picture however, I suggest you book yourself a plane ticket!

 As part of the tour we visited 4 temples:

 - Angkor Wat, the most famous of the temples and the largest religious complex in the world; the postcard image that everyone associates with the region.
 We got there for 6 am to watch the sun rise above the spires as the majestic silhouette reflected in the “puddle”.
 During the wet season this is quite likely a big lake however with months of no rain we all scrambled around the small body of water in the hope that the right angle would provide us with an Instagram worthy picture.